Despite an accepted need to ensure a joined up approach to planning, infrastructure and services there is no single place to view this information.

 Good progress has been made in various areas but with an overarching framework - a Map for England - policy makers could make better judgments about how individual policy proposals interact with and affect development of the country as a whole.
 It would also increase consistency in appraisal, improve security and resilience, and provide a better understanding of sectoral issues that might complement or conflict with each other.

 Additional benefits of a Map for England include:

-Helping to boost growth.
-Housing, industry and business would be able to make quicker and better informed investment decisions which are more closely aligned to public sector infrastructure funding plans.
+- Helping to boost growth.
+Housing, industry and business would be able to make quicker and more well-informed investment decisions which are more closely aligned to public sector infrastructure funding plans.